 Prior to joining Duane Morris, Ms. Langschultz interned with a Judge of the Court of Common Pleas of Philadelphia County, and both a Magistrate Judge and Judge of the U.S. District Court for the Eastern District of Pennsylvania.

 Ms. Langschultz is a 2015 cum laude graduate of Temple University Beasley School of Law, where she was the articles and symposium editor of the Temple Law Review, and a graduate of the University of Pennsylvania (M.S.) and Northeastern University (B.A., magna cum laude).
-Prior to entering the practice of law, Ms. Langschultz was a middle school math teacher with Teach for America.
+Before attending law school, she was a middle school math teacher with Teach for America.

 - Obtained a decision from the Superior Court of Pennsylvania confirming that the Fair Share Act, 42 Pa.C.S. § 7102, applies in asbestos and other strict liability cases and requires apportionment of liability among defendants and settled tortfeasors, regardless of their bankrupt status.

 - Obtained dismissal of cases filed in Pennsylvania state court by out-of-state Plaintiffs, pursuant to forum non conveniens.